Do you have toxic parents?

 - They make toxic “jokes” about you

-- They cause you to justify terrible behavior
+- They cause you to justify the terrible behaviour

 - They do not allow you to express negative emotions